TestCentricity/testcentricity_web/README.md

 to `chrome`.

-### Mobile Safari browser on iOS Simulators
+### Mobile Safari browser on iOS Simulators or iOS Physical Devices

-You can run your mobile web tests against the mobile Safari browser on simulated iOS devices using Appium and XCode on OS X. You must install XCode, the iOS version-specific device simulators for XCode, and Appium.
-You must ensure that the `appium_capybara` gem is installed and required as described in
+You can run your mobile web tests against the mobile Safari browser on simulated iOS devices or physically connected iOS devices using Appium and XCode on
-**section 2.4 (Setup - Using Appium)** above.
+OS X. You must install Appium, XCode, and the iOS version-specific device simulators for XCode.
+You must also ensure that the `appium_capybara` gem is installed and required as described in **section 2.4 (Setup - Using Appium)** above.

+Information about Appium setup and configuration requirements for testing on physically connected iOS devices can be found on [this page](https://github.com/appium/appium/blob/master/docs/en/drivers/ios-xcuitest-real-devices.md).
-Appium must be running prior to invoking Cucumber to run your features/scenarios.
+The Appium server must be running prior to invoking Cucumber to run your features/scenarios.

 Once your test environment is properly configured, the following **Environment Variables** must be set as described in the table below.